chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 The more efficiently tasks can be collocated, the better the margins on equipment; this is a competitive edge for a hosting company.
 Processes, whether virtual machines or containers, have overhead.
-Switching between processes takes time and memory; density experiments as of 202X have shown 10K containers running on a single host.
-This was a natural place to look for improvements, and so content delivery networks -- which handle some of the highest volume of traffic on the internet -- started digging into the problem.
+Switching between processes takes time and memory; density experiments as of TKTK 202X have shown 10K containers running on a single host.
+This was a natural place to look for improvements, and so content delivery networks &mdash; which handle some of the highest volume of traffic on the internet &mdash; started digging into the problem.
 Fastly and Cloudflare both landed on web technologies, launching products in 2018.